witb-world/longdog/README.md

 - [x] Add affected OUs and GPO identities to misconfigurations in output object.
     - For large domains, it is recommended to set `--recurse-links` to `off` (default), as the current build of this tool has inefficient processing logic.
     - For now, running `main.py` will print a map of findings and their details to affected linked AD objects to `STDOUT`.
 The path specified in `--output` contains a map of all Group3r output to affected objects.
-- [ ] Build a comprehensive list of findings
+- [x] Build a comprehensive list of findings
-    - Currently `rules/findings` directory contains just a handful of findings for testing steps listed above.
+    - Currently `rules/findings` directory contains about 15+ findings.
+Added `--diff-mode` option to aid in development of more findings.
-- [ ] Create HTML/Bootstrap reporting frontend
+- [x] Create HTML/Bootstrap reporting frontend

 ### Longterm roadmap